daigofuji/jekyll-foundation-5-starter/README.md

 5. Add contents
 6. edit config.yml
 7. edit html/md files
-8. edit sass
+8. edit sass and run grunt
-9. edit nav.html within include
+9. edit nav.html within _include
 10. Done!

 Use at your own resk, and follw licence restriction of each products used.
 Most are MIT (OK to use commercially).

 ### Useful command:

-Run the compass by doing
+Run grunt by simply run

-`compass watch`
+`grunt`

 <a href="http://daigo.org/2013/11/installing-npm-on-mavericks-macbook-pro/">This blog post</a> may be useful if you are like me and running Mac OS X.